kborys/TodoManager/README.md

 ###### - Change status with drag-and-drop

-## What is the goal?

-Create an Angular Kanban-style todo-list management applicaiton that utilizates my .NET WebApi.

 ## Technologies used:

 - Angular, Angular Material CDK, RxJS
 - Bootstrap, ngBootstrap
 - .NET 6.0 WebAPI documented with SWAGGER
-- JWT
+- JWT auth
-- Dapper
+- Dapper for db communication
 - MSSQL

 ## How to run

 1. Publish the TodoManager.SqlDb
 2. Fill in TodoManager.Api user secrets with your db connection string according to appsettings.json

-- Authentication infos are temporarly stored in appsettings.Development.json and don't need to be changed.
+3. Use the npm install in Angular project